antarctica/ansible-laravel-5/README.md

 ## Overview

+* Configures a Laravel environment, and example environment, file.
-* Optionally an alias for `php artisan` is added to an app users `.bash_aliases` file, this is enabled by default.
+* Optionally adds an alias for `php artisan` to an app user's `.bash_aliases` file, this is enabled by default.

 ## Availability